 Whether it’s an informal sharing and commenting on one another’s social media content, or a more formal arrangement, brands can help one another to boost visibility and gain more customers.
 It is also a good time to revisit your technology partners and see if there is a new need in your team that you could outsource.
 Trust other professionals and experts who can help you achieve your objectives.

 As we move into this next phase, people have adjusted to the initial shock and are now looking for diversions.
 Some have even started dreaming of their next vacation.
-The brands who are timely and thoughtful with their travel marketing, will be best positioned for a strong return.
+The brands that are timely and thoughtful with their travel marketing, will be best positioned for a strong return.

 by Jennifer Phillips April